 You also can import a story from another website to publish it at Medium and make people see it.

-If we speak of WordPress, first you need to download it from its official website (wordpress.org), then you should choose your unique domain name and then install WordPress on your hosting using FTP.
-All of that requires some initial knowledge, but not every blogger can boast to have it.
+If we speak of WordPress, first you need to download it from its official website (wordpress.org), then you should choose your unique domain name and then install WordPress on your hosting using FTP, cPanel or any script auto-installer.
+All of that requires some specific knowledge, but not every blogger has it.

 But if all the first steps are made and your website is set up, you can enter the WP dashboard and make sure it is also very simple to use.
 Just go to Posts -> Add New and add your story of any type, all is very intuitive and clear.
 Depending on the theme you use for your WP website, there are different post formats available, so you get the freedom of choice when blogging.

 It’s a well-known fact that such free blogging platforms as Medium only allow to publish your content on their servers but don’t allow to own it completely.
 A Medium Corporation is the official owner of all content you publish on their pages, and only they can decide whether to keep it published, cancel your account or close a website at any time.

 If we speak of a self-hosted WordPress, its name says it all, you host your own website, so you own your content and everything you decide to publish there.
 You can place only relevant ads, receive guest posts from other bloggers and publish sponsored articles if you’ve got some.
 Only you can resolve whether to close your website for construction, make redesign, hide or republish posts, etc.

 If you go to Publications -> New Publication in Medium, you will see you are able to choose a name, description and avatar for your post.
 In addition, you can select layout, logo, header and background images for your publication.